tonysebion/medallion-foundry/docs/framework/operations/OPERATIONS.md

 ## Sample generation

 - Regenerate Bronze raw data with `python scripts/generate_sample_data.py`.
 Use `python scripts/generate_silver_samples.py --formats both` to produce curated Silver artifacts for every Bronze pattern + Silver model.
 - The new `tests/test_silver_samples_generation.py` now replays this generation during the test suite so the samples never drift.
-When you change extraction logic, rerun the script to keep docs/examples/data up to date.
+When you change extraction logic, rerun the script to keep `sampledata/silver_samples` (and the derived artifacts) in sync.
 - Each sample folder contains a `README.md` describing the pattern/model and the recommended regeneration command.

 ## Storage governance